Novgorod Republic: Veche and posadnik

+For most of the republic's history, the lowest free class had a right to take part in veche assemblies.
+The concept of the chyornye liudi, or chern, was broad, and so could be used to refer to free Novgorodians who did not belong to the nobility.
+Thus, the free townspeople (gorodovye liudi) consisted of several privileged groups, including boyars, clergymen, merchants, the chern, and so on.
+According to one estimate, no more than 5,000 to 6,000 men had the right to take part in veche assemblies by the 15th century, and this figure may be no more than 3,000 to 4,000 in earlier periods.
+Although there was no legal restriction on who could participate in veche assemblies, the rhetoric of fraternal unity only applied to free male citizens who resided in the city of Novgorod and the rural population were generally excluded from Novgorodian politics.
+The introductory clause of the Novgorod Judicial Charter, issued in the 15th century, reflects this:

-Tradespeople and craftsmen also participated in the political affairs of Novgorod the Great.
-The traditional scholarship argues that they were organized into five "kontsy" ("ends" in Russian) – i.e., the boroughs of the city they lived in; each end was then organized by the streets in which they lived.
+Tradespeople and craftsmen also participated in the political affairs of Novgorod.
+Traditional scholarship argues that they were organized into five kontsy ("ends" in Russian) – i.e., the boroughs of the city they lived in; each end was then organized by the streets in which they lived.
 The ends and streets often bore names indicating that certain trades were concentrated in certain parts of the city (there was a Carpenter's End and a Potters' End, for example).
 The merchants were organised into associations, of which the most famous were those of wax traders (called Ivan's Hundred) and of the merchants engaged in overseas trade.

 Like much of the rest of Novgorod's medieval history, the precise composition of these organizations is uncertain.
 It is quite possible that the "ends" and "streets" were simply neighborhood administrative groups rather than guilds or "unions".
 Street organizations were known to build churches in their neighborhoods and to have buried the dead of their neighborhoods during outbreaks of the plague, but beyond that their activities are uncertain.

 "Streets" and "ends" may have taken part in political decision-making in Novgorod in support of certain boyar factions or to protect their interests.
 Merchant "elders" are also noted in treaties and other charters, but only about a hundred of these charters exist.
 A half dozen date from the 12th century, while most are from after 1262.
-Thus it is difficult to determine Novgorod's political structure due to the paucity of sources.
+Thus, it is difficult to determine Novgorod's political structure due to the paucity of sources.